-This post is sponsored by Aidells®.
+This recipe of chicken and apple sausage breakfast melts is sponsored by Aidells®.
 We loved using their all-natural chicken apple sausage to create this savory-sweet, melty breakfast sandwich.

 Waaaaaaaaay back when we were in college.
 Back when we started this little blog.
 In a funky upstairs apartment in a house two blocks away from the football stadium.
 We started making food for our friends.
 That’s how and why The Fitchen exists.
 We loved to cook for the people we loved.